Translocation of a single Arg9 peptide across a DOPC/DOPG(4:1) model membrane using the weighted ensemble method: Results

 \subsection{Water molecules play a role in translocating Arg$_9$ across the model membrane}

 The pore formation process has been well known based on MD simulations of one of the antimicrobial peptides, melittin \cite{Sengupta2008}.
-According to their results, a P/L(peptide/lipid) ratio and aggregation of peptides were necessary for making pores.
+According to their results, a P/L(peptide/lipid) ratio above a threshold (P/L=1/64) and aggregation of peptides were necessary for making pores.
 Although we didn't see the aggregation of Arg$_9$s, our simulation suggests that even a single Arg$_9$ can induce a water pore.

 When Arg$_9$ approaches the middle of the model membrane, the number of water molecules coordinated with Arg$_9$ increases, as shown in Fig. \ref{fig3}.
-A water pore is shown at the 4500th iteration; however, most of the pore is blocked by Arg$_9$.
+A water pore is shown at 22.5 ns; however, most of the pore is blocked by Arg$_9$.
 Only a few water molecules can translocate across the membrane.
-Fig. \ref{fig4} presents the total accumulated number of water molecules translocated across the membrane (up \& down) as a function of time.
+Fig. \ref{fig4} presents the total accumulated number of water molecules translocated across the membrane (up(exiting) \& down(entering)) as a function of time.

-We counted a number of water molecules that translocate across the membrane from z = +10 \AA ~ to z = $-$10 \AA ~as the moving-down, and water molecules from z = $-$10 \AA ~ to z = +10 \AA ~as the moving-up.
-It is interesting to see an increase in the moving-down water molecules when Arg$_9$ approaches the bottom of the membrane.
-On the other hand, the number of the moving-up water molecules has slightly changed during the last part of the simulation.
+We counted the number of water molecules that translocate across the membrane from z = +10 \AA ~ to z = $-$10 \AA (distances with respect to the membrane center) ~as the moving-down (entering) water, and water molecules from z = $-$10 \AA ~ to z = +10 \AA ~as the moving-up(exiting) water.
+It is interesting to see an increase in the moving-down(entering) water molecules when Arg$_9$ approaches the bottom of the membrane.
+On the other hand, the number of the moving-up(exiting) water molecules slightly changed during the last part of the simulation.
 Therefore, there is a strong correlation between the direction of water flow and the movement of Arg$_9$.
-The rapid increase in the number of downward water molecules is closely related to the orientation of Arg$_9$ to the membrane, as shown in the following section.
+The rapid increase in the number of downward(entering) water molecules is closely related to the orientation of Arg$_9$ to the membrane, as shown in the following section.